Vaccine against HPV (human papilloma virus)

 Schoolchildren in 7th grade are offered a vaccine to protect themselves against cancers caused by HPV (human papilloma virus).

 When children are offered a vaccine, their opinion must be considered.

 The vaccine will be injected in your upper arm.
 If you are under 15-years-old, two doses are given, with a gap of at least six months in between.
 Before vaccination, your school health nurse will ask if you are feeling well and if you have reacted to any other vaccines.
 Tell the nurse if you have any allergies, use medicines or have any other health problems.

 You can take the vaccine if you have a cold or are feeling slightly unwell.
 It is common to postpone vaccination if you are ill or have a fever over 38 degrees.

 You can exercise after vaccination if you feel up to it.

-Protects against cancer in both sexes
+Protects against several types of cancer

 HPV is a very common virus and there are many different strains.
 The virus is easily transmitted by sexual contact and most people will have one or more HPV infections during their life.
 Young people are those most commonly infected.

 Many people who are infected display no symptoms.
 Most HPV infections usually clear up within a few months.
 Sometimes the infection can persist and lead to pre-cancerous lesions and cancer.

 The HPV vaccine can protect against the following HPV-related cancer forms: